infinum/ngx-form-object/docusaurus/docs/guides/creating-complex-forms.md

 ## Creating custom relationship forms

 Use `@BuildControl` decorator for creating custom relationship forms.
-This metod should return an `ExtendedFormControl`, `ExtendedFormArray` or a `FormStore` instance.
+This method should return an `ExtendedFormControl`, `ExtendedFormArray` or a `FormStore` instance.
 It receives property value as its argument.

 For example, use `@BuildControl` to create cars form field: